About the Committee

 Resources for Existing Club Leaders

 Each semester, it is mandatory for every club on campus to fill out an Operations Packet to maintain their status as an active club.
 Clubs cannot receive funding from the Budget Committee unless they fill out the Operations Packet.
+For Fall 2023, the Packets open October 2nd and are due November 2nd!

 Typical Reasons for Updating a Club Constitution:

-- A new elections process is needed.
+- A new election process is needed.

 - You are changing your executive board structure.